skyiron/web/docs/extension-system/_index.md

 #### Extension Registry

-The globally available extension registry provided by the ownCloud Web runtime can be used to both register and query extensions.
+The globally available extension registry provided by the OpenCloud Web runtime can be used to both register and query extensions.
 All extensions which are being made available via an `app` get registered in the extension registry automatically.
 In your custom application code you can then query any of the available extensions by providing an `extensionPoint` entity.
-Throughout the ownCloud Web platform and most prominently also in the `files` app we have defined some extension points which automatically use certain extensions, see the
+Throughout the OpenCloud Web platform and most prominently also in the `files` app we have defined some extension points which automatically use certain extensions, see the
 `Extension Points` section below.

 #### Extension Types

-For building an extension you can choose from the types predefined by the ownCloud Web extension system.
+For building an extension you can choose from the types predefined by the OpenCloud Web extension system.
 See the full list of available extension types below.

 1. `ActionExtension` (type `action`) - An extension that can register `Action` items which then get shown in various places (e.g. context menus, batch actions), depending on the extension points referenced in the extension respectively.
 Most commonly used for file and folder actions (e.g. copy, rename, delete, etc.).
 For details, please refer to the [action docs]({{< ref "extension-types/actions.md" >}}).